Staten Island University Hospital: South Campus

 The South Campus was originally the Richmond Memorial Hospital in Prince's Bay, Staten Island.
-It gained its current name when it merged with the Staten Island Hospital during the 1980s.
+It gained the name Staten Island Hospital South when it merged with the Staten Island Hospital during the 1980s.
 It is located at 375 Seguine Avenue.
+In August, 2021 Northwell announced that they would be renaming the south campus to SIUH Prince's Bay a nod to the community in which the site operates.